We use cookies to help improve your experience on our website.

 Every year, we use 50~60 chemical substances whose emissions must be registered in accordance with the “Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof (PRTR law)”.
 The main substances emitted were formaldehyde and n-hexane, which are used as a reaction solvent.

-The total volume of emissions was 1.7 tons, including 0.4 tons to the atmosphere and 1.3 tons to the water.
+The total volume of emissions was 3.0 tons, including 2.7 tons to the atmosphere and 0.4 tons to the water.
 Since we significantly reduced emissions into the atmosphere in FY2017, we have maintained the emission amount into the atmosphere.
-In FY2022, "mercury and its compounds" were included in the PRTR substances, resulting in an increase in emissions into the atmosphere.
-We will continue to take steps to control the emissions.
-We did not emit these substances into the soil.
+In FY2023, emissions into the atmosphere were increased because it became difficult to maintain the treatment facilities due to unforeseen production adjustments and we were forced to temporarily release to the atmosphere.

 Emissions of PRTR substances [ton]